The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Introduction

 UDGs are tipically characterised by a central surface brightness of $\mu_{(g,0)}~>~24$ mag. arcsec$^{-2}$.
 One of the most stunning properties of these galaxies is that although they are very faint, they have the effective radii of giants, e.g., (${R}_\mathrm{e}$) $\geq 1.5$ kpc.

-UDGs have been found in various environments, including clusters (e.g., Coma, \citealt{vanDokkum_15,Yagi_16}; Virgo, e.g., \citealt{Mihos_15}; Fornax, e.g., \citealt{Venhola_17,Venhola_21}; Perseus, e.g., \citealt{Wittmann_17,Gannon_22}; Hubble Frontier Fields \citealt{Janssens_19}), groups \citep[e.g.,][]{vanDokkum_18,Roman_Trujillo_17, Forbes_20b,Forbes_19b}, the field \citep[e.g.,][]{Leisman_17,Papastergis_17}, filaments \citep[e.g.,][]{MartinezDelgado_16}, and even in voids \citep[e.g.,][]{Roman_19}.
+UDGs have been found in various environments, including clusters (e.g., \citealt{vanDokkum_15,Yagi_16,Mihos_15,Venhola_17,Venhola_21,Wittmann_17,Gannon_22,Janssens_19,ManceraPina_19}), groups \citep[e.g.,][]{vanDokkum_18,Roman_Trujillo_17, Forbes_20b,Forbes_19b}, the field \citep[e.g.,][]{Leisman_17,Papastergis_17}, filaments \citep[e.g.,][]{MartinezDelgado_16}, and even in voids \citep[e.g.,][]{Roman_19}.
 While most of these studies focused on pointed observations to find these galaxies, studies relying on machine- and deep-learning and/or exploration of large-area imaging have systematically found thousands of new UDG candidates across a wide range of environments \citep{Greco_18,Zaritsky_19,Zaritsky_21, Tanoglidis_21,Greene_22}.
 These discoveries have increased substantially the number of UDGs known and thus provide richer statistics for inferences about their formation histories as a class.

 One downside of these photometric searches is that they provide only the positions and photometric properties of the sources, but not their distances, leaving the true size of these galaxies unknown.
 For the galaxies that do not have spectroscopy available, their size estimates are only possible through estimating their photometric redshifts.
 These estimates, in turn, necessitate a comprehensive wavelength coverage, so that different spectral features can be correctly identified and fitted.
 This has been pursued by \cite{Barbosa_20}, who estimated the distance and size of 100 UDG candidates in the field.